-The storyline almost seems inspired by De Sade, in that it roughly follows two sisters’ experiments in ‘alternate lifestyles’ back when gas lamps are still the norm.
+The storyline almost seems inspired by De Sade, in that it roughly follows two sisters’ experiments in ‘alternate lifestyles’ back when gas lamps were still the norm.
 In a British mining town, sisters Gudrun and Ursula Brangwen (Glenda Jackson & Jennie Linden) teach art and wonder if they should surrender their futures to the convention of marriage.
 Ursula works with the desirable Rupert Birkin (Alan Bates), a teaching supervisor already involved with the fashionable arts patron Hermione (Eleanor Bron).
 Through a wedding party given by the mine owners the Criches (Alan Webb & Catherine Wilmer) the Brangwen sisters come together with Rupert and Gerald Crich, the heir to the mine (Oliver Reed).
 Half-snickering at the class tensions involved, Rupert challenges the others to be daring about sex and sexual roles.
 Although he and Ursula become a serious couple, Rupert’s fundamental disappointment distresses her — what more does he expect from life?

 The brooding, sometimes brutal Gerald attracts Gudrun, who discovers that she’s attracted to the danger of being roughed up by a lover.
 And Rupert and Gerald work out their relationship by wrestling nude by firelight and pledging their brotherhood as men divorced from moral norms.
 A holiday in the Swiss Alps brings more tension to the foursome.
 Soon dissatisfied with the snowy paradise, Rupert seeks to escape.
 Sculptress Gudrun becomes attracted to Loerke (Vladek Sheybal), a German artist with a cruel, sadistic streak.
 She begins to torment Gerald for being unimaginative and dull.